 CI enters into grant agreements with various domestic and foreign organizations.
-For agreements considered to be contributions, CI expenses the grant obligation and records the corresponding liability when the grant agreements are signed because the grants are unconditional.
-For agreements considered to be exchange transactions, CI recognizes the liability based on expenses incurred by grantees over the reporting period.
-As of June 30, 2019 and 2018, CI's total grant payable were \$2,059,000 and \$4,653,000, respectively.
+For agreements considered to be unconditional contributions, CI expenses the grant obligation and records the corresponding liability when the grant agreements are signed.
+For agreements considered to be conditional contributions, CI recognizes the liability based on expenses incurred by grantees over the reporting period.
+As of June 30, 2020 and 2019, CI's total grant payable were \$1,340,000 and \$2,059,000, respectively.
 CI disburses grant funds to grant recipients based upon the recipients' cash needs and does not schedule these payments in advance.
 CI estimates that the majority of this balance will be paid to recipients within the next fiscal year, so no discount on these payments is calculated.